ddimitrioglo/aws-saml/README.md

 # aws-saml

 Node.js CLI package which allows you to get AWS temporary credentials using a SAML IDP.

-Inspired by [How to Implement a General Solution for Federated API/CLI Access Using SAML 2.0][1]
+Inspired by [AWS CLI Access Using SAML 2.0][1] article.

 ### Prerequisites